 We are a member of the Consortium for Research Excellence, Support and Training (CREST).
 As a member of CREST, we are committed to the development of excellence in research.
-CREST, to is a signatory of, and helps to facilitate implementation and the sharing of best practice with respect to higher education sector-wide research policy initiatives, including the Concordat to Support the Career Development of Researchers (PDF); the Concordat to Support Research Integrity (PDF); and the Concordat for Engaging the Public with Research (PDF).
+CREST, to is a signatory of, and helps to facilitate implementation and the sharing of best practice with respect to higher education sector-wide research policy initiatives, including the Concordat to Support the Career Development of Researchers (PDF document); the Concordat to Support Research Integrity (PDF document); and the Concordat for Engaging the Public with Research (PDF Document).

 The Head of Research is responsible for the leadership and management of research at Ravensbourne.